klightspeed/BrassMonkeyFridgeMonitor/README.md

 0x1B   | runningStatus | Running Status (Unknown - I don't have a dual-zone fridge to test with)

 ### Fridge Set Data structure

+This structure is sent to the refrigerator controller in the set command

 All temperature values are signed 8-bit integers represented in the selected temperature unit